 Strategy 2: Check To Be Sure You’re Using The Right Form.

 If you use the wrong form while doing any type of exercise routine, it can not only lead to fewer positive results, but it can also cause harm.
-You don’t want that to happen, so find an experience physical trainer, pay him or her for an hour, and go through your exercises.
+You don’t want that to happen, so find an experienced physical trainer, pay him or her for an hour, and go through your exercises.
 Record the workout session so you can see what you’re doing and take note of what he or she is saying.
 You can play this back later on, which is a great idea.

 Strategy 3: Skip The Cardio.